jeffreypullin/rater/README.md

 devtools::install_github("Voltemand/rateR")

 # There will be many compiler warnings.
-Don't worry, they are harmles but difficult to remove unfortunatly
+Don't worry they are harmles but difficult to remove
 ```

 Example usage: